 - More than 6 in 10 of women who have a recurrent miscarriage go on to have a successful pregnancy

 Three weeks later I went back to work… it’s now I look back and think I should’ve gone back to work sooner and left the house, moved from the couch.
 Now I look back on a lot of things and see it all in a very different light.
 Three weeks of doing nothing but overthinking did nothing for my mental health.
-It was months before I felt I could pick-up with the pre and postnatal studying again… but I did, and I passed, and it’s an area I Iove working… I do still have heart and gut pang moments, but breathing/meditating gets me through those, it’s amazing what something so simple as breathing can do!
-It’s something I discuss openly too and hope this encourages others to do so… it’s not easy or nice to discuss, it can be awkward and upsetting, but holding it in and bottling it up will only pull you down.
+It was months before I felt I could pick-up with the pre and post natal studying again… but I did, and I passed, and it’s an area I Iove working; supporting women to stay strong through their pregnancy journey… I’m not going to lie… I do still have heart and gut pang moments, but breathing/meditating gets me through those, it’s amazing what something so simple as breathing can do, seriously!
+It’s something I discuss openly too and hope this encourages others to do so… it’s not easy or nice to discuss, it can be awkward and upsetting, and to be honest there isn’t a word big/strong enough to cover losing a baby… sad, upsetting, heartbreaking… it’s so far beyond that!
+But saying nothing is worse, as is holding it in and bottling up how you feel/what you’re going through… that will only pull you down.
 I’m not going down!
 Being asked if you have children is like a blow every time… how many blows can you take before you get knocked down?
 Deflect the blow!
 Doing that isn’t to make the person asking feel bad or awkward in any way.
 It’s to lighten your load.
 It’s a question that gets asked a lot, and you just never know what someone’s situation is… In being open I have found other women and men have opened up to me too, sharing situations they have been through, it’s a comfort and a release for all.